readmeio/rdme/README.md

 #### Reducing an API Definition

 We also offer a tool that allows you to reduce a large API definition down to a specific set of tags or paths.
-This can be useful if you're debugging a problematic schema somewhere, or if you have a file that is just too big to manage.
+This can be useful if you're debugging a problematic schema somewhere, or if you have a file that is too big to maintain.

 ```sh
 rdme openapi:reduce [path-to-file.json]